mattlianje/layoutz/README.md

 Thus, **_more than ever_**, "string formatting code" is spawning, and polluting domain logic.

-Ultimately, **layoutz** is just a tiny, declarative DSL to combat this (and on the side it has a humble runtime to animate your strings, much like a flipbook, with sime niceties like common cmd's for handling keyboard input, HTTP requests and file I/O)
+Ultimately, **layoutz** is just a tiny, declarative DSL to combat this (and on the side it has a humble runtime to animate your strings, much like a flipbook, with some niceties like common cmd's for handling keyboard input, HTTP requests and file I/O)

 But at the end of the day, you can use **layoutz** merely to structure Strings (without any of the TUI stuff)